mljar/mljar-supervised/docs/docs/tutorials/app-regression.md

 This helper will:

 - sign you in through `platform.mljar.com`,
-- create the app URL,
+- create the app URL on the first publish,
+- reuse the last successfully published app URL on later publishes,
 - upload the generated files,
 - and print the final app address.